VerTiGoEtrex/spideTor/README.md

 </pre>

 In short, we must search the cross-product of all possible files.
 The worst-case number of combinations can be calculated using n^m, where n is the number of potential files in a file, and m is the number of files in the piece.
-We obviously can't effect m, but we can do a few things to reduce m.
+We obviously can't effect m, but we can do a few things to reduce n.
 I haven't seen any similar tool use these optimizations before, and this is why I built this tool in the first place.

 For example:
 <pre>